sepharg/webApiAuthenticationSamples/README.md

 Provided as part of the solution are:

- - BasicAuthenticationFilterAttribute: Authorization filter that can be added to Controllers or Actions to authenticate using [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication)
+ - **BasicAuthenticationFilterAttribute**: Authorization filter that can be added to Controllers or Actions to authenticate using [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication)
- - DigestAuthenticationFilterAttribute: Authorization filter that can be added to Controllers or Actions to authenticate using [Digest Authentication](https://en.wikipedia.org/wiki/Digest_access_authentication)
+ - **DigestAuthenticationFilterAttribute**: Authorization filter that can be added to Controllers or Actions to authenticate using [Digest Authentication](https://en.wikipedia.org/wiki/Digest_access_authentication)